aboutcode-org/aboutcode/aboutcode-data/README.rst

    pairs where the name is an algorithm such as sha1 and the value is a checksum in hexadecimal such as "sha1": "asasa231212" .
 The value is the standard/default string created by command line tools such as sha1sum.
-Supported algorithm may evolve over time.
+Supported algorithms may evolve over time.
 Common checksums include md5, sha1, sha256, sha512.
 -  notes: some text notes.
 This is an exception to the singular/plural rule for names: notes is a single text field and not a list.